North Shore (09) 486 8900

 • HPV is very common in everybody who has ever had sex - four out of five people will have HPV at some point in their lives, and most won't even know it

-• you can have HPV for a long time without ever knowing it, finding out you have HPV doesn't mean you or your partner have been unfaithful
+• you can have HPV for a long time without ever knowing it, finding out you have HPV doesn't mean you or your partner has been unfaithful

 • it is difficult to know who gave you HPV, both because the virus is so common and because it can remain dormant in cells for more than 10 years before becoming active